jmariomejiap/codeChallenge/README.md

 $ yarn install
 ```

-I you want to run Code Challenge locally.
+If you want to run Code Challenge locally.

 ```
 $ npm start